llbit/llbit.github.io/_posts/2024-06-11-renaming-master-main-git.markdown

 git symbolic-ref refs/heads/m refs/heads/main
 {% endhighlight %}

 Replace `main` by whatever branch you want to make an alias for.
+Alternatively, the following command adds an alias for the _current branch_

+{% highlight bash %}
+git symbolic-ref refs/heads/m refs/heads/$(git rev-parse --abbrev-ref HEAD)
+{% endhighlight %}

-Now I can do this once for every repository I am working on and thereafter I can always use my own standardized main branch name `m` which is shorter and easier to type than both `main` and `master`.
+I can do
+this once for every repository I am working on and thereafter I can always use my own standardized main branch name `m` which is shorter and easier to type than both `main` and `master`.